 The effective date of these Regulations shall be the date they are adopted, and the standards contained therein shall apply to all examinations commenced after that date.
-To the extent practical, the Regulations shall apply to any ongoing examinations that commenced prior to the effective date of these Regulations, though the failure of the State to have conformed to Manual not-yet-in-existence would not invalidate an examination.
+To the extent practical, the Regulations shall apply to any ongoing examinations that commenced prior to the effective date of these Regulations, though the failure of the State to have conformed to a Reporting and Examination Manual not-yet-in-existence would not invalidate an examination.